 Nicole joined the Board to support Andy and Rachel in furthering their mission to help families in the NICU and to honor their daughter, Madelyn.
 Her goals are to spread awareness of Madelyn’s Fund in the Charlotte community to better support and reach every family in need of assistance.

 Katie grew up in Raleigh, NC, and graduated from UNC-Chapel Hill with a B.A. in Journalism & Mass Communication.
 After college, she moved to Washington, DC, for two years and worked at Ketchum, an international public relations firm, and served a variety of consumer health and wellness clients.
 She moved to Charlotte in 2008 and worked at Queens University of Charlotte, overseeing marketing for their adult studies program.
-Since 2012, Katie has been employed by Atrium Health (formerly Carolinas HealthCare System), where she has served in a variety of corporate communications leadership roles.
+Most recently, Katie worked for Atrium Health (formerly Carolinas HealthCare System) for six years, where she served in a variety of corporate communications leadership roles.

 Her family’s experience in the NICU inspired Katie to get involved with Madelyn’s Fund.
 Katie said she joined the Board because she’s passionate about helping others who share her experience as a NICU parent.
 She knows first-hand how emotionally, physically and financially difficult the NICU can be.
 Katie hopes her personal story, combined with her healthcare communications experience, will help raise awareness of Madelyn’s Fund and expand our mission to as many NICU families as possible.